nlasheras/aoc-2023/README.md

 ## Day 20

 Part 1 was pretty easy, although I had some struggle with the borrow checker because I was storing `&str` while iterating on the System.
 For part 2 I don't have code since I just relied on the structure to find the minimum presses for each of the inputs of the *Conjunction* module connected to the output.

+### Day 21

+Part 1 could be simulated easily.
+For part 2 the simulation gets expensive pretty fast, but I was able to run around the couple of thousands steps, so I could analize the data in a spreadsheet.
+By playing with data I managed to find the "linear" relationship on the data over the period, so I tested with the first couple of inputs until I managed to get a formula to reliable reproduce the rest.